nissl-lab/npoi-tutorial/README.md

 ### Word
 - How to create a Word document with Paragraph and Run
+- How to insert a picture in a Word document
 - How to insert a table in a Word document

 ### Complete Project